-- Celebrity Star: many African-American celebrities of The '90s guest starred as themselves.
+- Celebrity Star: Many African American celebrities guest starred as themselves.

 - Christmas Episode: Robert cancels Christmas because of the kids' greedy attitudes.